-When you have a migraine, you feel pain in one-half of your head, usually followed by symptoms like nausea and vomiting, pain behind one eye, ear or in the temples, sensitivity to light and even temporary vision loss in extreme cases.
+When you have a migraine, you feel pain in one-half of your head, behind one eye, ear or in the temples.
+Many develop sensitivity to light and even temporary vision loss in extreme cases.

-About a quarter of migraine patients experience a visual disturbance, something like seeing an aura.
-It’s like seeing geometric patterns and blurred light in your peripheral vision.
+As much as 25% of patients experience a visual disturbance.
+They describe this as seeing geometric patterns and blurred light in their peripheral vision.

 Migraines can last from 4 to 72 hours.
 The latter is exhausting, to say the least.

-Chronic migraine patients might notice how some situations or things trigger a migraine attack, like particular smells, bright light, loud noise, certain medications or lack of sleep.
+Chronic migraine sufferers might notice how some situations or things trigger a migraine attack: Particular smells, bright lights, loud noises, certain medications or just a night of bad sleep.

-Also, the statistics point out that women suffer from more migraines than men, which makes scientists suspect that hormones have some kind of influence.
+Also, the statistics point out that women are more likely to suffer from migraines than men, which makes scientists suspect that hormones may play a role.

-One of the first studies on the topic was published back in 1987.
-In it, the researchers set about to discover why one group’s decreased cannabis consumption resulted in an increase in the onset of chronic migraines.
+One of the first studies on this topic was published back in 1987 in “Headache: The Journal of Head and Face Pain”.
+In it, the researchers set about to discover why one group’s decreased cannabis consumption resulted in an increased frequency of chronic migraines.

-Their conclusion was simple—marijuana was probably somehow “masking” the migraines all the time, a mechanism that stopped after subjects stopped using cannabis.
+Their conclusion was simple—marijuana was probably somehow “masking” the migraine pain, which stopped after subjects quit using cannabis.
 (2)

-A group of researchers from the University of Colorado conducted an experiment on 121 adults who were diagnosed with migraine headaches.
-Participants from this study were recommended to use migraine medications in combination with medical marijuana from 2010 to 2014, with regular check-ups.
+A 2016 study from the University of Colorado did an experiment on 121 adults who were diagnosed with migraine headaches.
+Participants from this study were told to use migraine medications in combination with medical marijuana from 2010 to 2014, with regular check-ups.

-Around 40% of patients said that using marijuana had positive effects on their levels of pain and that it aided in preventing migraines.
+Around 40% of patients said that cannabis had positive effects on their levels of pain and that it aided in preventing migraines.

-Most of the remaining patients said that they still got mild headaches, but that their headaches were not of the same intensity as before they started with their medical marijuana regiment.
+Most of the remaining patients said that their headaches were not of the same intensity as before they started with their medical marijuana regiment.

 A total of 12% of participants reported no change whatsoever with marijuana therapy and only 2% reported an increase in headache frequency.

-In one 2004 study, the researchers tried to figure out the mechanism of action of marijuana on migraines.
-The researchers did not manage to find a definitive answer to the question in hand, but they did notice something interesting:
+A 2004 study from Dr. Ethan Russo further explored the mechanism of action of marijuana on migraines.
+Dr. Russo did not manage to find a definitive answer to this question, but he did notice something interesting:

 85% of patients involved in this clinical trial experienced a reduction in migraine frequency.
 (3)

-Back in 1892, while marijuana was still a recognized migraine medicine, William Osler, a Canadian physician and one of the founding professors of Johns Hopkins, stated:
+Back in 1892, while marijuana was still a recognized migraine medicine, William Osler, a Canadian physician and one of the founding professors of Johns Hopkins University, once stated:

 “Cannabis indica is probably the most satisfactory remedy for migraines.”

-Indica strains will, after a quick head buzz, put you to deep and relaxing sleep.
-That’s why weed-friendly doctors and cannabis professionals recommend indica strains the most for nighttime use.
+These strains will, after a quick head buzz, put you to deep and relaxing sleep.

-Most importantly, there are indica and sativa strains with high CBD levels which bring the best of both worlds: very few psychoactive effects with a wide array of health benefits.
+Most importantly, there are both indica and sativa strains with high CBD levels which bring the best of both worlds: Low to no intoxication and a plethora of pain relief.

-According to several studies, around 2% of patients reported an increase in migraine frequency after using marijuana.
+According to the studies mentioned above, around 2% of patients reported an increase in migraine frequency after using marijuana.